Why sailboat rental in Croatia is so popular?

-Which cultural and nature highlights are worth to visit in Croatia?
+Which cultural and nature highlights are worth to visit in Dalmatia?

-.
-Then, off course, there are many more impressive old towns worth your while.
+Visiting the capital Zagreb only makes sense if you anyway pass by when arriving with your own car from northern countries.
+There are many impressive old Dalmatian towns worth your while.
 Visit the historic centres of Sibenik, Zadar and Trogir.
-Or go to Dubrovnik with its famous fortifications and take the cable car up the hill to enjoy some breath-taking views.
+Alternatively, go to Dubrovnik "The pearl of the Adria" with its famous fortifications and take the cable car up the hill to enjoy some breath-taking views.
 Split

 built by Emperor Augustus is for you.
 Building began in the year 2 AD and it sits about 23,000 people.